Objective: In this assignment, you will

 CDs, DVDs, and audio books have all of the characteristics and behaviors of media items.

-class.
+Create a CD class.
 In the "New Class" window, make

-sure you enter the name of the parent (i.e., super) class (MediaItem
+sure you enter the name of the parent (i.e., super) class (MediaItem).

 CDs have the following additional characteristics and behaviors:

-Create classes for DVD
+Create classes for DVD and

 AudioBook